ksctl/ksctl/website/docs/providers/civo.md

 # Civo

-CIVO support for HA and managed clusters
+CIVO support for HA and Managed Clusters

 :::note
 we need credentials to access clusters